C# 8: Nullable Reference Types

 #Useful extensions methods

-The compiler has limitations what it can infer and express with respect to nullability, especially in the context of generics.
+The compiler has limitations on what it can infer and express concerning nullability, especially in the context of generics.
 When using LINQ, it's common to deal with sequences that should not contain null values.
-Unfortunately, there is no easy way to make the type checker aware when they got removed.
+Unfortunately, there is no easy way to make the type checker aware of when they got removed.

 C#